Zuke's Mini Naturals Training Treats

 Prevent matting.

-The Bichon Frise's curly hypoallergenic coat does not shed much but mats easily. dog training treats that rub against the coat (harnesses, collars, clothing) should have smooth linings that will not tangle the fur.
+The Bichon Frise's curly hypoallergenic coat doesn't shed much but mats easily. dog training treats that rub against the coat should have smooth linings that won't tangle the fur.

 Check the weight range, not just "small" labels.

 At 12-18 lbs, your Bichon Frise may fall at the edge of size ranges.
-When in doubt, size down rather than up -- an oversized product is often worse than a slightly snug one for small breeds.
+When in doubt, size down -- an oversized product is usually worse than slightly snug for small breeds.

 Read reviews from other Bichon Frise owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Bichon Frise owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Bichon Frise" within the review section.
+Filter Amazon reviews by searching "Bichon Frise" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations